constiny/COVID19/README.md

 ## Goal

-There are two main objectives of this project, one is to provide an easy access method for people getting correct information of their neighborhood.
+There are two main objectives of this project, one is to provide an easy access method for people getting correct information about their neighborhood.

-The second is to test one of the scary statement made by Mayor of Los Angeles that LA was 5 days behind NYC on few days ago.
+The second is to test one of the scary statements made by Mayor of Los Angeles that LA was 5 days behind NYC on a few days ago.

 What's more, we will try exploring what can we learned from South Korea which is treated as the most successful country in controlling the COVID-19.

 ----------------

+# DATA

-# Where do we get data?
+## Where do we get data?

-One of the barriar of people getting infomation they need is various information source.
-We choosed most creditable and widely cited data source from Johns Hopkins.
-Additional, we will webstrap text content from press releases and transform into data we need.
+One of the barriers of people getting the information they need is various information sources.
+We chose the most creditable and widely cited data source from Johns Hopkins.
+Additionally, we will webstrap text content from press releases and transform them into the data we need.

 **Source** See [Appendix - Data Source](#DataSource)